 One downside of reverse osmosis is that it can remove some beneficial minerals from water, like calcium and magnesium.
 This means that reverse osmosis filtered water may need to have these minerals added back in before it is safe to drink (in the long term).

-However, as with any form of water filtration, it is not guaranteed that all contaminants will be completely removed by reverse osmosis (RO).
+not guaranteed that all contaminants will be completely removed by reverse osmosis (RO).

 Technically, anything larger than 100 Molecular Weight units will be rejected by a RO membrane.
 In general, 95%–99% of inorganic material is removed by RO membranes.
 Things like calcium, strontium, copper, and substances like sodium chloride are included in this.
 At maximum effectiveness, organic materials like bacteria and viruses are eliminated by 99.9%.
 Sometimes the water generated may be completely virus and bacterial-free.